Jupiter Asset Management Ltd. Sells 1,036,489 Shares of Exxon Mobil Co. (NYSE:XOM)

 Jupiter Asset Management Ltd. trimmed its holdings in Exxon Mobil Co.
 (NYSE:XOM) by 97.2% in the 2nd quarter, Holdings Channel reports.
 The fund owned 29,370 shares of the oil and gas company’s stock after selling 1,036,489 shares during the quarter.
 Jupiter Asset Management Ltd.’s holdings in Exxon Mobil were worth $1,852,000 as of its most recent SEC filing.

 Other institutional investors have also modified their holdings of the company.
 Atlas Capital Advisors LLC boosted its holdings in shares of Exxon Mobil by 102.9% during the 1st quarter.
 Atlas Capital Advisors LLC now owns 493 shares of the oil and gas company’s stock valued at $28,000 after acquiring an additional 250 shares during the last quarter.
 Mizuho Securities Co.
-Ltd. boosted its holdings in shares of Exxon Mobil by 243.6% in the first quarter.
+Ltd. raised its stake in Exxon Mobil by 243.6% during the 1st quarter.
 Mizuho Securities Co.
-Ltd. now owns 756 shares of the oil and gas company’s stock worth $42,000 after buying an additional 536 shares during the last quarter. tru Independence LLC bought a new stake in Exxon Mobil during the 2nd quarter worth approximately $43,000.
+Ltd. now owns 756 shares of the oil and gas company’s stock worth $42,000 after acquiring an additional 536 shares during the period. tru Independence LLC bought a new stake in Exxon Mobil during the 2nd quarter worth approximately $43,000.
 Baldrige Asset Management LLC bought a new stake in Exxon Mobil during the 2nd quarter worth approximately $50,000.
-Finally, USA Financial Portformulas Corp bought a new stake in Exxon Mobil during the 2nd quarter worth approximately $57,000.
+Finally, USA Financial Portformulas Corp bought a new stake in shares of Exxon Mobil during the second quarter valued at approximately $57,000.
 Institutional investors own 51.73% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Friday, August 13th were issued a dividend of $0.87 per share.
-This represents a $3.48 dividend on an annualized basis and a yield of 6.28%.
-The ex-dividend date was Thursday, August 12th.
-Exxon Mobil’s dividend payout ratio is presently -1,054.55%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 10th.
+Stockholders of record on Friday, August 13th were given a $0.87 dividend.
+The ex-dividend date of this dividend was Thursday, August 12th.
+This represents a $3.48 annualized dividend and a dividend yield of 6.28%.
+Exxon Mobil’s dividend payout ratio (DPR) is presently -1,054.55%.

 Exxon Mobil Corp. engages in the exploration, development, and distribution of oil, gas, and petroleum products.
 It operates through the following segments: Upstream, Downstream and Chemical.
 The Upstream segment produces crude oil and natural gas.
 The Downstream segment manufactures and trades petroleum products.